 "Many of these birds are extremely ill."

 In general, many of these birds are extremely ill.
-Hospitalization in an incubator, fluid therapy, force-feeding, supplemental vitamins and minerals and broad-spectrum antibiotic therapy are usually indicated.
-If the specific cause of the illness is determined in its early stages, treatment is usually easy and inexpensive.
-There is no need to wait until your bird is on death's door before it sees your veterinarian.
-Semi-annual check-ups including annual wellness tests can detect diseases early, before they cause symptoms of clinical illness, and can prolong your bird's life.
+Hospitalization in a temperature-controlled incubator, fluid therapy, tube-feeding, supplemental vitamins and minerals, and broad-spectrum antibiotic therapy are often indicated.
+If the specific cause of the illness is determined early in the hospital stay, treatment may be less complicated, and the overall cost for hospitalization and testing may be less.
+What’s important to remember is that it is essential not to wait until your bird is on death's doorstep before it sees your veterinarian.
+Semi-annual preventative check-ups including annual wellness tests may detect diseases early, before they cause symptoms of clinical illness, and may prolong your bird's life.
+Remember, it is generally less expensive to prevent disease than to treat it.